 - Business managers, or otherwise CEO, with the broader scope of considering all functions in making business decisions and strategies.

 - Group managers, or C-level executives at larger conglomerates with multiple business lines.
 The best example I can think of is Alphabet’s companies splitting apart, and having an exec oversee multiple companies, particularly from a P&L standpoint.
 In theory, this position grooms eventual conglomerate-level CEOs.

 - Enterprise managers, otherwise known as CEOs of major multinational corporations.

 Despite these misgivings, I still took away something useful from The Leadership Pipeline.
-The levels of leadership it defines is useful to understand, both as a calibration exercise but also to better contextualize my observations of yet more senior leaders.
+The levels of leadership it defines are useful to understand, both as a calibration exercise and also to better contextualize my observations of yet more senior leaders.

 To be fair, this is true of most self-help books.↩